 The IRIS Developer's Option (IDO) is required for writing applications that run on Silicon Graphics platforms.
 This option provides the basic software and documentation for the development environment.
-"The IRIS Developer's Option" on page 13 tells you more about the IDO.
+"The IRIS Developer's Option" tells you more about the IDO.